 You could use soap and hot water (yes, soap is a disinfectant cleaner) safely.
 It won't damage marble... but soap will cause a dull film... "soap scum" to build up on the marble.
 This happens even when you rinse, etc. and of course will not make for a clean surface.

-Rubbing alcohol (isopropyl alcohol) typically is rather neutral (pH 5-7) and shouldn't damage the surface.
-It's a decent natural disinfectant, however, it has limited germ-killing qualities.
-Good for skin, but not so much for sanitizing surfaces.
+Rubbing alcohol (isopropyl alcohol) typically is rather neutral (pH 6-8) and shouldn't damage the marble surface.

 This is a special case....

 Obviously, your husband's health is the most important concern and you want to ensure that the surfaces are effectively sanitized.